-Anyone who lives or might have wandered in the Prague 7 district north of Letna Park probably know Bio Oko, an institution in its own right.
+Anyone who lives or might have wandered in the Prague 7 district north of Letna Park probably know Bio Oko, an institution in its own right and by far one of the best cinemas in the city.
 One of the most popular places for young residents of the Holesovice, Letna and Bubenec districts and beyond, Bio Oko cinema is a can’t-miss venue for movie-lovers.

 Many people also just head to there to enjoy a drink or some “finger food” at the cinema’s bar, or to take part in the occasional food festivals and other cultural events hosted on the cinema’s premises.
 As in most of the cinemas listed in this article, you have complete freedom to take your beer or other drink to enjoy inside the originally-furnished cinema halls.